 ---

-title: "Methodological triangulation: g-computation, IPW, and matching"
+title: "Methodological triangulation: g-computation, IPW, AIPW, matching, and SNM"

 code-fold: show